jai2shukla/JIRA-Estimation-Prediction/storypoint/IEEE TSE2018/Deep-SE/Readme.md

 --to do--

-check all files, write a run script, remove password, add classifier files
+check all files, write a run script, remove password from data preprocessing, add classifier files